 The types of arc welding include STICK (Shielded Metal Arc), Flux-cored arc, MIG, TIG, and Submerged Arc.

 Most welders around the globe choose the best arc welders because it is cheaper and easy, as compared to other welding techniques.

 - Arc welding with non-consumable electrode

 Arc Welding With Non-Consumable Electrode

 TIG is the type of arc welding that requires a non-consumable electrode.
 The inert gas used in the process keeps the contaminants away.
 There is a separate filler material because the tungsten doesn’t break-down and is a non-consumable electrode.

 Arc Welding With Consumable Electrode

 Stick arc welding works on the consumable electrode.
 The stick used in the process acts as an electrode and filler material.
-Stick welding is a preferred technique for repairing and constructions, but welding takes a lot of time and the welds can be uneven if proper precautions are not followed.
+Stick welding is a preferred technique for repairing and construction, but welding takes a lot of time and the welds can be uneven if proper precautions are not followed.

 Plasma Arc Welding or PAW works on plasma, i.e. hot ionized gases.
-When these gases come in contact with the metal it forms a molten puddle which further generates into the weld.
+When these gases come in contact with the metal it forms a molten puddle which further generates the weld.
 The best part about PAW is the precision and swiftness of the welding process.